Bridgewater Dining delivers with Starship!

 Most of the time the robots drive autonomously, using a mixture of computer vision and GPS to pinpoint their exact location to the nearest inch.

 The process is very simple.
-Customers use Starship’s mobile app to order their goods from the Bear’s Den or Crimson Café (We Proudly Serve Starbucks) and select the time and destination for the delivery.
-The customer is then notified through the mobile app when their goods are ready for delivery, and can track the movement of the Robot through the mobile app.
+Customers use Starship’s mobile app to order their goods from participating campus dining destinations and select the time and destination for the delivery.
+The customer is then notified through the mobile app when their goods are ready for delivery and can track the movement of the Robot through the mobile app.
 Once the Robot arrives at its destination, the customer is notified.
 The customer can then retrieve their goods by unlocking the lid of the Robot by pressing the unique ‘unlock’ button on the Starship mobile app.

 Absolutely!
 Starship Robots are low mass (approx. 65 lbs. without cargo), low speed (4 mph) devices that travel on sidewalks, using proprietary mapping, navigation and sophisticated obstacle avoidance technology.
 They are equipped with nine cameras, a sensor suite, radar, time-of-flight capabilities, and are constantly monitored by a remote operator.
 The Robots are capable of identifying objects in their vicinity and making the necessary course corrections to avoid them.